AMSP-04/NETN-Physical/NETN-Physical.md

 ### Purpose

 The NETN-Physical FOM Module provides a standard interface for the representation of Physical Entities in a federated distributed simulation.
-The module extends the existing RPR-FOM v2.0 standard with subclasses classes and additional attributes to allow additional information to be associated with simulated physical entities.
+The module extends the existing RPR-FOM v2.0 standard with subclasses and additional attributes to allow additional information to be associated with simulated physical entities.

 ### Scope